Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Conclusions

-Future work could extend the model to a decentralized minimization problem, where the components are not produced in-house by the OEM but are sourced at outside suppliers that have their own objectives.
-Additionally, we should be able to expand the convergence proof of the maximum delay in the dependent setting.
-In this study the delays are all-time suprema of Brownian motions minus drift terms.
-We believe that we can replace the Brownian motion terms with general L\'evy processes.
+Future work could extend the model to a decentralized minimization problem, where the components are not produced in-house by the manufacturer but are sourced at outside suppliers that have their own objectives, which results in an asymptotic analysis of a game theoretical equilibrium, cf.\ \cite{nair2016provisioning, gopalakrishnan2016routing} and \cite{kumar2010exploiting}.
+Additionally, we expect that we can extend the result in Theorem \ref{thm: second order convergence process} to general L\'evy processes.
+However, the cost minimization problem relies heavily on the self-similarity property of Brownian motions.
+Thus, to solve the minimization problem for L\'evy processes, other techniques are needed.

-\ACKNOWLEDGMENT{This work is part of the research programme Complexity in high-tech manufacturing; [Meijer: 439.16.121] and [Schol: 438.16.121], which are (partly) financed by the Dutch Research Council (NWO).
-This work is also supported by the NWO-programmes MEERVOUD [Vlasiou: 632.003.002], and Talent VICI [Zwart: 639.033.413].}
+\ACKNOWLEDGMENT{This work is part of the research program Complexity in high-tech manufacturing, (partly) financed by the Dutch Research Council (NWO) through contract 438.16.121.
+The research is also supported by the NWO programs MEERVOUD [Vlasiou: 632.003.002] and Talent VICI [Zwart: 639.033.413].}